-1. The patient will be given an anaesthetic to be put into a deep sleep, they will be monitored at all times.
+1. The patient will be given an anesthetic to be put into a deep sleep.
+They will be monitored at all times.
 Sometimes the procedure can be completed with the patient under intravenous sedation.

-2. A local anaesthetic is used to numb the area where the incision is needed.
+2. A local anesthetic is used to numb the area where the incision is needed.

-3. A cut is made into the chin, jaw or other bone area to extract the part that is to be used in the dental implantation.
+3. A cut is made into the chin, jaw, or another bone area to extract the part that is to be used in the dental implantation.